Azgrom/RustyShield/README.md

 ## Contributing

-Contributions will very much welcomed contributions from everyone.
+Contributions are very much welcomed from everyone.

 If you have a suggestion of an algorithm that you want to see included in this project, please open an issue proposing it.

 To contribute, please follow the [contribution guidelines](./CONTRIBUTING.md).

+## Code of Conduct

+The participation of each member of the Rust community is valued, and everyone is expected to have an enjoyable and fulfilling experience.
+For this reason, all participants, maintainers, and contributors must abide by the [Code of Conduct](./CODE_OF_CONDUCT.md).

 ## License